scorpiontx/STX-721_Data_Availability/README.md

 - Other Software:
     - Fpocket is required for the pocket volume calculation in step 2 below. https://github.com/Discngine/fpocket

-- To re-analyze and re-generate the figure in the paper, please run the following script in the specified order.
+- To re-analyze and re-generate the figure in the paper, please run the following scripts in the specified order.

-1.)
-C-Helix_Transition_Calculation.ipynb
+1. C-Helix_Transition_Calculation.ipynb
    - This script calculates the RMSD with respect to C-Helix 'In' and 'Out' state crystal structures and some additional C-Helix angle information.
    - Once completed, this script will create Extended Data Fig. 1A and Fig. 1C found in the main text.
    - Data from this script will be stored in the C-Helix_Transition_Data directory as simple text files.
    - Plots from this script will be stored in the plots directory.
    - The REF_structures directory includes EGFR In- and Out-state structures used for alignments.
-Resid numbering in these structures have been modified to account for changes in resid numbering from insertion mutations.
+Resid numbering in these structures has been modified to account for changes in resid numbering from insertion mutations.

-2.)
-Pocket_Volume_Calculation
+2. Pocket_Volume_Calculation
-    - Here there are two scripts Step1_pocket_vol_calc.ipynb and Step2_Plotting.ipynb
+   - Here, there are two scripts: Step1_pocket_vol_calc.ipynb and Step2_Plotting.ipynb
    - Step1_pocket_vol_calc.ipynb is used to remake all the data from the trajectories in the data directory.
    - Step2_Plotting.ipynb helps with some initial plotting of the fpocket analysis.
    - To save on file size, only the results of the fpocket calculation have been included and not the remade trajectories required for the calculation.

-3.)
-Plot_Pocket_Volume_and_C-Helix_RMSD_Correlations.ipynb
+3. Plot_Pocket_Volume_and_C-Helix_RMSD_Correlations.ipynb
    - finally, this script will generate correlation plots between the RMSD and pocket volume calculation results.
    - This script produces Extended Data Fig 1B and Fig 1E from the main text.